 Our accessibility audits deliver a specialised and bespoke service.
 We check your website, sub-sites and intranet to identify common issues.
 As part of the accessibility auditing process, we promise you the following deliverables:

 - Either a short-summarised list of the common accessibility issues and a description of the issues that have been identified.

 - Or a full report detailing the errors and how to go about fixing them.

 - A list of areas that do not meet WCAG 2.1.

 - Recommendations – Information on areas that are not specifically in breach of WCAG 2.1, but areas that could be improved in terms of general usability.

 - The option for a support call after you have been supplied with the audit.
 This allows you to be able to ask us questions and query aspects of the audit.

-- Live demonstrations of assistive technology and how it interacts with the problem areas of your website.
+- Live demonstrations of assistive technology (such as a screen reader) and how it interacts with the problem areas of your website.